 1. Nagoya Castle

 The beautiful Nagoya Castle is an iconic landmark in Nagoya city.
 It was built by Tokugawa Ieyasu, who opened the Tokugawa Shogunate and governed the whole country for about 260 years during the Edo era.
-Most of the original constructions were burned down by fire during the WW2, but the main five story castle tower was restored in 1959.
-The castle is visited by a number of tourists all year round, but is especially popular in spring when the numerous sakura trees, including several weeping cherry trees, are in full bloom.
+Most of the original constructions were burned down by fire during WW2, but the main five-story castle tower was restored in 1959.
+The castle is visited by a number of tourists all year round but is especially popular in spring when the numerous sakura trees, including several weeping cherry trees, are in full bloom.

 There is a special street called Kinshachi Yokocho just outside the gates of the castle.
 The newly opened tourist attraction contains many small shops, restaurants, and cafes standing along a cozy street.
 Visitors can enjoy local dishes and buy merchandise with a logo or pictures of the castle!